Xerosere: Bare rocks

 Bare rocks are produced when glaciers recede or volcanoes erupt.
-Erosion of these rocks is brought by rain water and wind loaded with soil particles.
-The rain water combines with atmospheric carbon dioxide that corrodes the surface of the rocks and produce crevices.
-Water enters these crevices, freezes and expands to separate boulders.
-These boulders move down under the influence of gravity and wear particles from the rocks.
-Also when the wind loaded with soil particles strikes against the rocks, it removes soil particles.
-All these processes lead to formation of a little soil at the surface of these bare rocks.
+The erosion of these rocks is caused by rainwater and wind, which are loaded with soil particles.
+The rainwater combines with atmospheric carbon dioxide that corrodes the surface of the rocks and produces crevices.
+Water enters these crevices, freezes, and expands to separate boulders.
+These boulders move down by gravity and wear particles from the rocks.
+Also, when the wind loaded with soil particles strikes against the rocks, it removes soil particles.
+All these processes lead to the formation of a bit of soil at the surface of these bare rocks.
 Animals such as spiders which can hide between boulders or stones invade these rocks.
-These animals live by feeding on insects which have been blown in or flown in.
+These animals live by feeding on insects that have been blown in or flown in.
 Algal and fungal spores reach these rocks by air from the surrounding areas.
-These spores grow and form symbiotic association, the lichen, which act as pioneer species of bare rocks.
-The process of succession starts when autotrophic organisms start living in the rocks.
+These spores grow and form symbiotic associations, lichen, which act as pioneer species of bare rocks.
+The succession process starts when autotrophic organisms start living in the rocks.